Project Nike: Nike Hercules

 Even as Nike Ajax was being tested, work started on Nike-B, later renamed Nike Hercules (MIM-14).
 It improved speed, range and accuracy, and could intercept ballistic missiles.
-The Hercules had a range of about 100 miles (160 km), a top speed in excess of 3,000 mph (4,800 km/h) and a maximum altitude of around 150,000 ft(30 km).
-It had solid fuel boost and sustainer rocket motors.
-The boost phase was four of the Nike Ajax boosters strapped together.
-In the electronics, some vacuum tubes were replaced with more reliable solid-state components.
+The Hercules had a range of about 100 miles (160 km), a top speed in excess of 3,000 mph (4,800 km/h) and a maximum altitude of around 150,000 ft (about 46 km) (30 km).
+It had solid fuel boost and sustainer rocket motors, with the boost phase consisting of four Nike Ajax boosters strapped together.
+In the 1970s some (foreign) users replaced the vacuum tube guidance circuits in the missile with more reliable solid-state components, but electron tube circuits were still used well into the 1980s.
+The electron tube's resistance to EMP effects over earlier non-EMP-hardened solid-state circuits played a major part in the retention of 'obsolete' technology until hardened solid-state circuits were developed.

-The missile also had an optional nuclear warhead to improve the probability of a kill.
+The missile also had an optional nuclear warhead to improve the ability to defend against mass formations.
 The W-31 warhead had four variants offering 2, 10, 20 and 30 kiloton yields.
 The 20 kt version was used in the Hercules system.
-At sites in the United States the missile almost exclusively carried a nuclear warhead.
-Sites in foreign nations typically had a mix of high explosive and nuclear warheads.
-The fire control of the Nike system was also improved with the Hercules and included a surface-to-surface mode which was successfully tested in Alaska.
-The mode change was accomplished by changing a single plug on the warhead from the "Safe Plug" to "Surface to Air" or "Surface to Surface".
+At sites in the United States, the missile almost exclusively carried a nuclear warhead.
+Sites in foreign nations typically had a mix of high-explosive and nuclear warheads.
+The fire-control system of the Nike system was also improved in the Hercules, and included a surface-to-surface mode which was successfully tested in Alaska.
+Arming the missile, with concurrent choosing of the deployment mode, was accomplished by changing a single plug on the warhead from the "Safe Plug" to "Surface to Air" or "Surface to Surface" and a range setting in the TRR.